HsnVahedi/video-slicer/README.md

 It's for those who want to get several slices out of a large video all at once.

-It uses [ffmpeg webassembly](https://github.com/ffmpegwasm/ffmpeg.wasm) to slice the videos
+It uses [ffmpeg webassembly](https://github.com/ffmpegwasm/ffmpeg.wasm) to slice the videos.

 ## Getting Started